-Online group seminars are offered several times a year.
+Online group seminars (6-15 people per seminar group) are offered several times a year.
 These are given in 10 one-hour installments spread over a 10 week period.
 Each seminar will involve a guided discussion concerning a different topic, written work, or individual thinker from the history of philosophy.
 The specific matter of the seminar will be decided in discussion with the participants, or with a representative negotiating the seminar on behalf of the participants.
+Custom seminars are also available by request.

 Currently offered seminar topics: